Dront/AlfaMedoBot/README.md

-# @AlfaMedoBot avalable clinics monitor
+# @AlfaMedoBot available clinics monitor

 This project uses TDLib (Telegram Database Library) to login to your Telegram account and alert you on telegram when new clinic is found in @AlfaMedoBot.
 Primarily to find out when Чайка will become available :)